adamsilver/fdpb/03-book-a-flight.md

 Laying out seats in rows can cause seats to wrap in small viewports.
 Alternatively, seats can be styled not to wrap, but this causes a horizontal scroll bar.
 Neither of these problems are deal breakers, but if we can reduce the chance of this happening we should.

-One approach would be to hide the checkboxes and make the remaining label look clickable.
+One approach would be to hide the checkboxes and make the remaining label look clickable (which it is).
 Hiding checkboxes with CSS alone is dangerous because pressing <kbd>Tab</kbd> moves focus to the checkbox, not the label.
 On its own this breaks the interface for keyboard users because as the user focuses each checkbox there is no visual feedback.

 To fix this problem, we can give the (still) visible `<span class="plane-seatNumber">` the appearance of focus using the adjacent sibling selector: